Paclitaxel Protein-Bound Suspension

 The dose will depend on the type of cancer you have, how tall you are, how much you weigh, your blood counts, and how well you do when taking the drug.

-You may have nausea and vomiting on the day you receive this drug or in the first few days afterward.
+You may have nausea and vomiting on the day you receive this drug or in the first few days afterward, which can lead to dehydration and chemical imbalances.
 Your doctor may give you medicine before your treatment to help prevent nausea and vomiting.
 You will likely also get a prescription for an anti-nausea medicine that you can take at home.
-It is important to have these medicines on hand and to take them as prescribed by your doctor.
+It’s important to have these medicines on hand and to take them as prescribed.

-In rare cases, this drug can affect the heart rhythm, which could be serious and might even require the placement of a pacemaker.
+This drug can affect the heart rhythm, which in rare cases can be serious.
 Tell your doctor or nurse right away if you feel your heart may be beating abnormally or if you have chest pain or feel short of breath, lightheaded, or dizzy.

 This drug may increase liver enzyme levels in your blood.
 Your doctor will likely check your liver function with blood tests on a regular basis.
 The drug may need to be stopped if the changes are severe.
 If you have liver metastasis or other liver problems before starting treatment, the doctor may need to monitor you more carefully.